davidmalcolm/texi2rst/output/when-is-a-volatile-c++-object-accessed?.rst

 with respect to volatiles, where possible.
 However, the different lvalueness of expressions between C and C++ complicate the behavior.
-G++ behaves the same as GCC for volatile access, C ExtensionsVolatiles, for a description of GCCs behavior.
+G++ behaves the same as GCC for volatile access, C ExtensionsVolatiles, for a description of GCC's behavior.

 The C and C++ language specifications differ when an object is accessed in a void context: